 Refers to thrusting/piercing attacks.

-While we use these terms interchangeably in class, the latter terms (uchidachi and shidachi) are technically more appropriate for kenjutsu.
-In our partner exercises (kumitachi), the uke/uchidachi initiates the attack and the nage/shidachi receives and counters.
+In our partner exercises (kumitachi), the uchidachi initiates the attack and the shidachi receives and counters.

 An angled cut/strike to the side of the head/temple.
 For simplicity, we use the former term to refer to both migi (right) and hidari (left) attacks.